BioID-GmbH/BWS-iOS/GUIDE.md

 The BCID with the example values from above is `bws.12.4711`.
 Take a look at Web API endpoint for e.g. `https://bws.bioid.com`.
 In this case the BWS instance name is `bws`.

-Click on the 'Web API keys' the add button.
-In the dialog window the app identifier and app secret is shown.
+Click on 'Show client keys' on your client (the ‘key’ icon on the right).
+The dialog 'Classic keys' opens.
+Now create a new classic key (WEB API key) for your client implementation by clicking the 'Plus' symbol

 ***Now you have all necessary data to call BWS!***